 AVI Fresh provides fresh food daily throughout the campus for our students, faculty and staff.
-In Founders Hall at The Den, Joe's provides flame-grilled burgers, chicken fingers, French fries and grilled chicken sandwiches.
+In the Student Achievement Center at The Den, Joe's provides flame-grilled burgers, chicken fingers, French fries and grilled chicken sandwiches.
 Wrapped offers delicious custom-crafted sandwiches and a variety of our signature salads including Chicken Caesar Salad and Turkey Bacon Club Salad.
 Piazza offers hand-crafted freshly baked pizza with a variety of interesting toppings and healthy options.
-We feature premium stromboli's and pepperoni rolls stuffed with your favorite ingredients.
-Our kiosk in Commissioners Hall lobby offers fresh portable meals, snacks, pastries, Starbucks coffee and refreshments.
+We feature premium strombolis and pepperoni rolls stuffed with your favorite ingredients.

-Westly's Café, located in the South Entrance of Founders Hall, and Up and Atom Café, the newest addition in the Science Innovation Center, offers Starbuck's We Proudly Brew products, portable meals, snacks and pastries as well as other cold refreshments.
+Westly's Café, located in the Main Entrance of the Student Achievement Center, and Up and Atom Café, the newest addition in the Science Innovation Center, offers Starbuck's We Proudly Brew products, portable meals, snacks and pastries as well as other cold refreshments.